QafooLabs/QafooLabsNoFrameworkBundle/README.md

 1. Returning View data from controllers
 2. Helper for Controllers as Service
-3. JMS Serializer as Templating Engine
-4. Convert Exceptions from Domain/Library Types to Framework Types
+3. Convert Exceptions from Domain/Library Types to Framework Types
+4. JMS Serializer as Templating Engine
+5. RedirectRouteResponse

 ## Returning View data from controllers

+### Returning Arrays

 This bundle replicates the ``@Extra\Template()`` annotation support from the Sensio FrameworkExtraBundle, without requiring to add the annotation